rogino/COSCNotes/COSC428/Labs.md

   - Area: blob area between min and max
   - Circularity: how 'circular' they are (ratio of area to perimeter squared).
 1 means perfect circle
   - Convexity: ratio of area to the area of its convex hull.
 1 means completely convex
-  - Intertia ratio: think moment of inertia.
+  - Inertia ratio: think moment of inertia.
 Circle has smallest inertia for a given area (1), a line has the greatest (0) between images

 Lucas-Kanade Optical Flow: